Claudiaamalshi/restaurant-api/README.md

 This project was developed with assistance from:

-- Windsurf/Cursor — Code generation and scaffolding
+- Windsurf IDE — Code generation and scaffolding
-- Claude (Anthropic) — Architecture decisions, query optimization, documentation
+- Claude (Anthropic) & ChatGPT — Architecture decisions, query optimization, documentation
-- GitHub Copilot — Code completion and test generation

 All AI-generated code has been reviewed, tested, and understood before integration.